 The single most powerful action you can take to protect kids worldwide?

-Major US studios can easily keep smoking out of future youth-rated movies (G, PG, PG-13) using their own voluntary rating system.
-No government intervention required!
-R-rating future films with smoking is one of four reasonable, evidence-based policy solutions endorsed by the World Health Organization, US public health agencies, and national health organizations including the American Heart Association, American Lung Association, and American Medical Association.
+Major US movie studios can use their own voluntary rating system to keep smoking out of future youth-rated movies (G, PG and PG-13).
+No government action is required!
+The U.S. Centers for Disease Control reported in 2014 that the R-rating would keep 3.2 million American kids from starting to smoke and save a million lives in this generation.
+It's a policy endorsed by the World Health Organization, US public health agencies, and national health groups including the American Heart Association, American Lung Association, and American Medical Association.

 More than 60% of US movies since 2002 have featured smoking.
-The World Health Organization and US health authorities agree: smoking in movies causes adolescents to smoke.
+The U.S. Surgeon General and the Wortld Health Organization agree: smoking in movies causes teens to smoke.
 The latest estimate?
-Films with smoking recruit 44% of all new young smokers in the United States %u2014 more than a million current US smokers aged 12-17.
-Of these, 360,000 will ultimately die from tobacco-induced heart disease, lung disease, and cancer.
+Films with smoking recruit 37% of all new young smokers in the United States — 6.4 million new, young smokers in this genertaion.
+Of these kids, two million will ultimately die from cancer, heart disease, stroke and lung disease caused by smoking.

 Hollywood films spread the tobacco epidemic to young people in emerging economies around the world.
-US film and cigarette companies are all expanding aggressively into the emerging markets of Asia, Africa, Latin America and Eastern Europe.
+U.S. film and cigarette companies are expanding aggressively in Africa, Asia, Eastern Europe and Latin America.
 Tobacco deaths worldwide, now five million each year, will double in two decades, with most of the disability and mortality in poorer nations.
 A billion lives are at stake in the 21st Century.

 The US film industry has a long, documented history of collaborating with tobacco companies.
-A 1998 legal agreement to bar tobacco product placement deals on US soil did not stop the most heavily-advertised cigarette brands from showing up on screen.
+A 1998 legal agreement to bar tobacco product placement deals on U.S. soil did not stop the most heavily-advertised cigarette brands from showing up on screen.
 By 2005, smoking in US films had returned to 1950 levels.
-A strong international public protest campaign has cut Hollywood smoking in half, since then, but more than half of PG-13 films are still pushing tobacco.
+A strong international public protest campaign has cut Hollywood smoking in half since then, but half of PG-13 films still push tobacco at kids.

 State attorneys general have told the movie studios that they knowingly endanger children and adolescents each time they release a movie with smoking.
 The studios and the giant media conglomerates that own them must take industry-wide action now.
-I join young people, parents, community leaders, and health professionals around the world petitioning the US film industry to adopt a smokefree policy for G/PG/PG-13 films.
-The largest generation of young people in world history deserves no less.
+I petition the U.S. film industry to adopt a smokefree policy for movies accessible to children and teens.
+It's just the right thing to do.